Critical Review: Exro Technologies (OTCMKTS:EXROF) versus Bel Fuse (NASDAQ:BELFB)

 |N/A

-Bel Fuse currently has a consensus price target of $70.00, indicating a potential upside of 4.98%.
-Given Bel Fuse’s higher probable upside, analysts clearly believe Bel Fuse is more favorable than Exro Technologies.
+Bel Fuse presently has a consensus target price of $70.00, suggesting a potential upside of 3.78%.
+Given Bel Fuse’s higher probable upside, equities research analysts plainly believe Bel Fuse is more favorable than Exro Technologies.

-This table compares Bel Fuse and Exro Technologies’ top-line revenue, earnings per share (EPS) and valuation.
+This table compares Bel Fuse and Exro Technologies’ top-line revenue, earnings per share and valuation.

 |Gross Revenue